-Get a more detailed overview of the city you are interested to invest.
+Get a more detailed overview of the city you are interested to invest in.
 Rather than just looking at the city as a whole, go that bit deeper.
 Look at the different districts, look at the property prices and how they have been impacted by changes i.e gentrification that has taken place in the last years.
 This could be a good indication of the impact on the prices for the future.
+Good and thourough information can make a world of a difference.

 Macroeconomic data can also provide some valuable information, particularly when you are looking at it from a ‘supply /demand’ perspective.
 Comparing the number of households in the district and the number of housing units available, is a good indicator how the property prices could develop.
 When the demand is higher than the number of properties available on the market, prices will rise.

-When a district has a healthy employment rate, therefore a stronger purchasing power, this will undoubtable have a more positive effect on the future potential for property.
+When a district has a healthy employment rate, therefore a stronger purchasing power, this will undoubtable have a more positive effect on the future potential for property and neighborhood.

 The average net income in a district to some degree can be related with the employment status, but of course, a lower net income district with a high employment rate with young residents could also become a future area for development.
 Sometime we also have to take a longer term view.